Introduction

 What are antioxidants and how do they affect the skin?

 Antioxidants are natural or synthetic substances that neutralize free radicals.
 Free radicals are unstable molecules that "steal" electrons from other molecules to restore their own stability.
 This process can trigger a chain reaction that damages cells and leads to oxidative stress.
-Antioxidants donate electrons without becoming reactive radicals themselves, thus stopping the damaging chain reaction.
+Antioxidants donate electrons without becoming reactive radicals themselves, thus stopping the harmful chain reaction.

 The role of free radicals and oxidative stress

-Free radicals are created by various internal and external factors such as metabolic processes, UV radiation, environmental pollution, and smoking.
+Free radicals are generated by various internal and external factors such as metabolic processes, UV radiation, environmental pollution, and smoking.
 If free radicals are not neutralized, they can alter the structure of cells, proteins, and even DNA.
-This leads to visible signs of skin aging such as wrinkles, fine lines, and dark spots.
+This leads to visible signs of skin aging such as wrinkles, fine lines, and pigmentation spots.
 Antioxidants counteract these processes by neutralizing free radicals and protecting cells from further damage.

 Why is oxidative stress harmful to the skin?